+For the PERA Fund Municipal Fire Division, the City did not report a liability for its proportionate share of the net pension liability due to the measurement date of the liability by PERA.
 For the year ended June 30, 2021, the City did not recognize pension expense due to the measurement date of the pension liability and the City's effective participation date in the pension plan.
-At June 30, 2021, the City reported deferred outflows of resources of \$18,769 for the City's contributions subsequent to the measurement date.
+At June 30, 2022, the City reported deferred outflows of resources of \$7,577 for the City's contributions subsequent to the measurement date.
+These deferred outflows of resources will be recognized as a reduction of the net pension liability in the year ended June 30, 2023.